Gentle hip endoprosthesis in young patients

 According to the specialist, MIS also protects important nerve receptors at the tendon-bone and tendon-muscle transition.
 The mechanoreceptors provided depth sensitivity and thus gait stability and balance.
 "If these structures remain intact during prosthesis implantation, patients can begin their rehabilitation sooner after the procedure," says Wirtz.

-Minimally invasive hip replacement may sound uncomplicated, but it is not suitable for every patient.
+Minimally invasive hip endoprosthesis may sound uncomplicated, but it is not suitable for every patient.
 "The hip joint geometry has to fit, the patient should not be too muscled or too obese," explains the member of the AE presidency.
 At the same time, especially the prosthesis model must be carefully selected.
 Minimally invasive access is associated with limited vision.
 "Being able to carry out the individual surgical steps with the necessary care always has priority."
 Summary of the expert: The surgical method should be chosen so that the hip endoprosthesis does not cause long-term discomfort.
 If patients bring with them the individual requirements for a minimally invasive, muscle-sparing procedure, this should also be chosen.
 But rather promises the classic open surgery long-term success must be open surgery.
 "The aim of every surgeon should be to operate as gently as possible," confirms Wirtz.